toolbear/soon/README.md

 [ultradian rhythm]: http://en.wikipedia.org/wiki/Ultradian_rhythm

 Coincidence?
 Maybe.
-But if you are already looking to constrain your development sessions to an arbitrary length, why not a duration with a track record of success and which might not be that arbitrary?
+Science?
+Possibly.
+If you are already looking to constrain your development sessions to an arbitrary length, why not a duration with a track record of success and which might not be that arbitrary?

-Our experience coding in short sessions — typically 25 minutes — left us feeling that the break arrived too soon, right as things [started flowing][flow].
-Breaks became bad disruptions.
+Our experience coding in short sessions — typically 25 minutes — left us feeling like the break arrived abruptly, right as things [started flowing][flow].
+Breaks became interruptions.
 We abandoned the timer.
 In its absence we coded long past the point of diminishing mental returns; we sat [sedentary for hours][too much sitting]; we forgot to eat.
 Even the [lazy panda eats][lazy panda eats]!

 [flow]: http://en.wikipedia.org/wiki/Flow_(psychology)
 [too much sitting]: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3404815/ "Too Much Sitting: The Population-Health Science of Sedentary Behavior"